edgarmueller/data-cleaning-project/CODEBOOK.md

 ## Activity
-In contrast to the original data set, the numeric values identifying each activity have been replaced with the respective label from the `activity_labels.txt` file.
+In contrast to the original data set, the numeric values identifying each activity have been replaced with the respective labels from the `activity_labels.txt` file.
 This file assigns each activity ID a label.

 ## Activity description variables